Custom carrier

 ...

-We now extend the created service by adding the following functionality.
-We only describe subsets of the implementation here.
+The created service is now extended with the following functionality.
+Only subsets of the implementation are described here.

 > curl --location 'https://login.uber.com/oauth/v2/token' \